-- Clinical Trial Number

 - Subject identification (age, gender, subject number)

-- Adverse event description
+- AE description

 - Date when AE occurred

-- Date when AE became serious

 - Name of PI and original reporter (if other than the PI)

-- Name of investigational product
+- Name of study product

-- Treatment specification

 Follow-up information and data missing in the initial SAE reporting shall be gathered as soon as possible and reported to the Sponsor immediately but not later than 24 hours of awareness of the new data.
 Complete and adequate information on each SAE is required.
 All attempts to obtain this information, including dates for follow-up activities, must be documented by the Investigator.